 IPUMS from Minnesota Population Center provides Census Bureau microdata, including the ACS, CPS back to 1962, and decennial censuses back to 1850!
 It's easier than raw data files, but not for the faint of heart.

-Flow of Funds data from Federal Reserve shows outstanding debt and home equity.
+Financial Accounts of the U.S. (aka Flow of Funds) data from Federal Reserve shows outstanding debt and home equity.
 Note that household ownership of rental real estate is counted under nonfinancial noncorporate business, rather than in household real estate assets and mortgage debt.
 The Federal Reserve also conducts a quarterly Senior Loan Officers Opinion Survey that measures whether home mortgage lending (and other lending) is being tightened or loosened.

 County Business Patterns Establishments and employees by industry.
 Industry classifications are probably more consistent across states than alternative data from BLS.
 Some data are available by zip code.